imdrr30/SnapPaste/README.md

 ```
 ## Usage via sourcecode
 It requires python and php installed to run this application.
 This also requires proper local connection.
-### Install required libraries
+### Install Dependencies
-- Enter this in terminal or Command prompt to install required libraries:
+- Enter this in terminal or Command prompt to install Dependencies:
 ```
 pip3 install pyqrcode
 pip3 install validators